nvanevski-uoe/assignments/m1fp/gpg-file-encryption/README.md

 Feel free to contribute to this project by submitting issues or pull requests.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Creative Commons License.